 our Inspiration - dylan connelly

 Shortly after turning 30, Dylan was diagnosed with glioblastoma.
 This aggressive brain cancer took his life on July 19, 2013, challenging his family and friends to use their grief to foster positive change.
 Fueled by Dylan's tenacity, generosity, and ingenuity the Bravehearts remain fiercely focused on funding innovative medicines and memorable experiences for families.
-Since our first ride in 2013, we've raised more than $370,000 for families facing devastating cancer diagnoses.
+Since our first ride in 2013, we've raised more than $370,000 for kids with life threatening illnesses and their families.

 The values that Bravehearts hold common and share with others: